-Ferreira and Hoffman pointed out that increased sympathetic activity results in reduced progenitor cell self-renewal. they further concluded that epithelial organ repair or regeneration could occur after injury if parasympathetic innervation is maintained [23].
-Moreover, Knox et al hypothesized parasympathetic innervation maintained that the epithelial progenitor cell function during salivary gland organogenesis[24].
-They further demonstrated that acetylcholine signaling enhances epithelial proliferation and morphogenesis of the keratin 5-positive progenitor cells[24].
+Ferreira and Hoffman pointed out that increased sympathetic activity results in reduced progenitor cell self-renewal.
+They further concluded that epithelial organ repair or regeneration could occur after injury if parasympathetic innervation is maintained [23].
+Moreover, Knox et al hypothesized that parasympathetic innervation maintained the epithelial progenitor cell function during salivary gland organogenesis [24].
+They further demonstrated that acetylcholine signaling enhances epithelial proliferation and morphogenesis of the keratin 5-positive progenitor cells [24].
 Hence, this mechanism could be applied for organ repair or regeneration.
-Based on these studies, it could be inferred that the major recovery that happen three months after BoNTA injection in the present study is due to release of acetylcholine after transient Para sympathectomy.
+Based on these studies, it could be inferred that the major recovery that happen three months after BoN-TA injection in the present study is due to release of acetylcholine after transient Para sympathectomy.
 Therefore, nerves may play an instructive role for submandibular salivary gland repair and regeneration.

 The epithelial salivary gland stem/progenitor cells are located at the epithelial part of the gland and they are known as label-retaining cells (LRC) because they are slowly dividing cells that retains the DNA-label after months of continuous growth [25].
 Studies done by Carpenter et al and Denny et al confirmed that LRCs are located in the intercalated ducts and play an important role in regeneration of submandibular salivary glands [26,27].
+In the present study, the glandular architecture showed major recovery three month after BoNTA injection.
+This may be due to remittance of normal mitosis of the nuclei of serous acini and proliferation of intercalated ducts to replace the atrophied and degenerated part of the gland that occurred 4 weeks after BoNTA injection.